Stocks are to cooking what Hank Williams is to country music: a source of basic, soulful satisfaction.

 Put the chicken in your designated stockpot; whatever you use should be non-reactive, preferably stainless steel.
-Add enough water to cover by half, a couple of stalks of celery, at least six carrots, which provide a beautiful color, two onions with skin, again for color (all coarsely chopped) two bay leaves, a clove or so of garlic (smashed) and about a handful of roughly chopped parsley, stems and all.
-Simmer this mixture until the liquid is reduced by at least a third, skimming the scruff off the top as you go.
-This takes a while; in the meantime, have a beer or two, listen to some Jimmie Rodgers and write Loretta a fan letter.
+Add enough water to cover by half, a couple of stalks of celery, at least six carrots, two onions with skin, all coarsely chopped, two bay leaves, a clove or so of garlic (smashed) and about a handful of roughly chopped parsley, stems and all.
+Cover, vent, and simmer this mixture until the liquid is reduced by at least a third, skimming the scruff off the top as it cooks.

-Then drain off the liquid, debone the chicken and return liquid and bones to the pot, reserving the meat for other uses.
-Simmer the stock until it’s a rich amber color, remove bones and strain.
-At this point, it’s not a good idea to add salt because you’re going to season whatever dish you use it in later.
-When the stock has a good flavor, strain it again, cool it on the counter for a while, and then set it in the refrigerator to chill.
-If it’s still warm when you set it in the refrigerator, set it on a rack or put a spoon under the container so air can circulate underneath to cool it quicker, otherwise it might spoil.
+After about an hour, remove chicken, cool, and debone.
+Return bones to pot, and save the meat for dressing or salad.
+Simmer the stock until it’s a rich color, strain, and cool before refrigerating.
 Once the stock chills, you’ll end up with a bottom layer of sediment and a layer of jellied stock covered by a layer of yellowish fat.
-Scrape off the fat with a spoon and store it separately in the freezer for use later to make matzos or potato pancakes.
+Scrape off the fat with a spoon and save it to make matzos.
 Then carefully spoon out the gel, being careful to avoid as much as the sediment (which should be discarded) as you can, especially if you plan to clarify the stock for consommé or clear soups.